rodrigogomes1/LabSeq/README.md

 The Frontend - Angular folder contains the web GUI using Angular.

-To use the program:
-- Download the code and unzip it
+To use the program, Download the code and unzip it, next:

 Backend - Spring:
  - Open the IntellIJ
  - Open the Backend Folder